yux1991/yu-resume-academic/content/course/NLP/Introduction/page.md

     * The speed of this method is determined by the way in which the binary tree is constructed and words are assigned to leaf nodes.
     * One common choice is the [binary Huffman tree](https://en.wikipedia.org/wiki/Huffman_coding), which assigns frequent words shorter paths in the tree.

-### Comparison between the Negative Sampling and Hierarchical Softmax:
+### Negative Sampling vs Hierarchical Softmax:
-  * hierarchical softmax tends to be better for infrequent words.
+  * Hierarchical softmax tends to be better for infrequent words.
-  * while negative sampling works better for frequent words and lower dimensional vectors.
+  * Negative sampling works better for frequent words and lower dimensional vectors.